Monmouth Cemetery: History

 Henry Somerset, 7th Duke of Beaufort sold the land to the council for use as the new cemetery.
 The cemetery has been enlarged several times and now covers about 7 acre.
 Monmouth Union Workhouse (opened 1870) and Haberdashers' Monmouth School for Girls (1897) are nearby.
-Because of its proximity to Monmouth workhouse an area of the cemetery, currently used for cremated remains, was designated for use of the paupers.
-The Paupers' Graves are mostly unmarked however in 1909 a hooded wooden cross was set in stone and unveiled.
+Because of its proximity to Monmouth workhouse an area of the cemetery, now currently used for cremated remains, was designated for use of the paupers.
+The Paupers' Graves are mostly unmarked, however in 1909 a hooded wooden cross was set in stone and unveiled.
 It is inscribed in Latin with Ave Crux Spes Unica meaning 'Hail, O Cross, Our Only Hope'.
 The site is now owned and maintained by Monmouthshire County Council.

 There is a small former chapel of rest at the cemetery, designed by Rev. M. Wyatt and built by Charles Jackson in 1851.
 It was closed to the public about 1969, but restored in 2010 and, following a celebratory opening on 26 June 2010, is now used as a genealogy centre.

 The cemetery is open all hours with open access and parking.
 Its hillside situation means that some of its paths are quite steep.
 In 2012 the cemetery closed for new burials due to lack of space.